aaronthechen/rif/README.md

 `rif` is a lightweight, space-efficient version control system specifically designed for Ableton Live projects (.als files).

-It helps you track changes to your music projects without consuming excessive disk space.
+It helps you track changes to your music projects without consuming excessive disk space, with some versions being <10% of the original file size!

 ## Features